Search Menu

 ©Tatyana Panova.www.tpanova.ru- stock.adobe.com

 Even if you haven’t heard of the Xolo (pronounced “show-low”), you’ve likely seen one of these unusual dogs at some point.
 The Aztecs considered the Xolo sacred, and invested them with mystical healing abilities.
-The breed’s full name, Xoloitzcuintli, derives from Xolo, the name of the Aztec god of fire and lightning, and itzcuintli, the Aztec word for dog.
-If that’s too much to remember, they are also referred to as “Mexican hairless dogs.”
+The breed’s full name, Xoloitzcuintli, derives from the name of the Aztec god of fire and lightning, Xolotl, as well as “itzcuintli,” the Aztec word for dog.
+They are also referred to as “Mexican hairless dogs.”

 Xolos have been around for at least 3,000 years.
 Archaeological evidence suggests they accompanied the first humans to cross the Bering Strait, then lived in the jungles of Mexico, where they were prized by ancient cultures.
 Later, European colonizers, including Christopher Columbus, wrote about them in their journals, describing them as “strange, hairless dogs.”

-While famously free of hair, there are actually two varieties of Xolo: hairless and coated.
+While Xolos are famously free of hair, there are actually two varieties—hairless and coated.
 The hairless variety has a tough hide that protects the dog well from scrapes and scratches and may have a few coarse hairs on the head, tail, and feet.
 Conversely, the coated Xolo has a very short, sleek coat all over the body.

-Since their skin produces protective oils, Xolos can get acne, especially in their first year of life.
-Skincare advice varies, but a good rule of thumb is to keep the Xolo clean by wiping them down with a damp cloth to remove dead skin cells and bathing — though bathing too frequently will strip the natural oils and could end up clogging the pores more.
-Using a light moisturizer after bathing helps, and since they’re hairless, Xolos should wear sunscreen during prolonged periods in the sun.
+Since their skin produces oils, Xolos can get acne, especially in their first year of life.
+Skincare advice varies, but a good rule of thumb is to keep the Xolo clean by wiping them down with a damp cloth to remove dead skin cells and bathing—though bathing too frequently will strip the natural oils and could end up clogging the pores more.
+Using a light moisturizer after bathing helps, and since they’re hairless, Xolos should wear canine sunscreen during prolonged periods in the sun.

 All dogs need exercise, and Xolo puppies especially should get lots of playtime and at least one long walk every day, to keep any destructive behaviors in check.
 In particular, the Xolo has a strong prey drive, which can be tempered by sufficient exercise.
 That being said, Xolos don’t need to run for miles every day like some more active breeds.